marcus-crane/utf9k/content/blog/emacs-wsl2-install.md

 sudo apt-get install emacs26`
 ```

 Very nice, you should be all good to go.
-If you'd like to use Doom Emacs as I am, you'll need some extra packages which you can find more info about [via the handy documentation](https://github.com/hlissner/doom-emacs/blob/develop/docs/getting_started.org#ubuntu)
+If you would like to use Doom Emacs as I am, you will need some extra packages which you can find more info about [via the handy documentation](https://github.com/hlissner/doom-emacs/blob/develop/docs/getting_started.org#ubuntu)

-If you'd like to run Emacs in your terminal, just simply fire up `emacs` .
-If you'd like to run it on your Windows host, and have your X server running and set up, you can run `emacs &` to spawn it, and keep it open as a background process.
+If you would like to run Emacs in your terminal, just simply fire up `emacs` .
+If you wouldd like to run it on your Windows host, and have your X server running and set up, you can run `emacs &` to spawn it, and keep it open as a background process.

 Happy text manipulation!